Outdoor recreation generates nearly $600 million annually in Whatcom County.

 With hundreds of acres of family-friendly, dog-friendly, and season-friendly trails sprawling across Chuckanut Mountain and the Cascades, there are endless trails to be tackled in Whatcom County.
 From clothing and equipment suppliers, to tour guides, to map manufacturers—there are about as many ways to create a business around hiking and camping in Whatcom County, as there are adventures to be had.

-MEET YOUR BUSINESS SUPPORT TEAM
+CONTACT YOUR BUSINESS SUPPORT TEAM

 Tara Sundin City of Bellingham